Dipanjan Roy

 IMG-20200309-WA0020

 Perception causes interaction among the neural entities.
-In my master’s dissertation work, I have analyzed the pre-stimulus neural oscillations to explain the inter-individual and inter-trial variability in perception among the participants subjected to the McGurk illusion (incongruent visual and auditory syllables perceived as a completely different syllable).
-More precisely, I have studied the differences in the pre-stimulus electrophysiological (EEG) data between the ‘rare’ and ‘frequent’ group of perceivers of the McGurk effect.
-I have computed the power spectrum, global coherence, and FOOOF (Fitting Oscillations and One Over Frequency) to study the cortical dynamics in the pre-stimulus EEG signals of the participants, that were subjected to both the incongruent (McGurk- audio-/pa/, video-/ka/) and congruent (syllables /pa/, /ta/, and /ka/) AV-stimulus.
-The results show that there is indeed a difference in the neuronal dynamics of the two groups, suggesting that multi-sensory processing relies on different brain regions and that these regions have distinct developmental trajectories leading to a difference in the degree of perception at the individual level.
+Vinsea is primarily interested in pre-stimulus neural oscillations to explain the inter-individual and inter-trial variability in perception among the participants subjected to the McGurk illusion (incongruent visual and auditory syllables perceived as a completely different syllable).
+More precisely, she is studying the differences in the pre-stimulus electrophysiological (EEG) data between the ‘rare’ and ‘frequent’ groups of perceivers of the McGurk effect.
+Her work focuses on elucidating the role of different brain regions driving multisensory perception and how these brain regions have distinct developmental trajectories leading to a difference in the degree of perception at the individual level.

 Ankit Yadav (Ph.D. student)